LUFA199x/Containerization-of-a-React-front-end-and-Flask-back-end-app/README.md

  * Step 3: Create a Dockerfile for the React app

- In the root directory of your frontend-React app, create a new file “Dockerfile” Inside the Dockerfile, you have specified the base image and add any necessary dependencies and packages required by your  React app.
+ In the root directory of your frontend-React app, create a new file “Dockerfile” Inside the Dockerfile, you have specified the base image and added any necessary dependencies and packages required by your  React app.
 But if you want to run these, move into the working DIR of frontend-React, and run the following commands

  RUN ``npm install``